shanthi1999/web-dev-error-solutions/errors/javascript/troubleshooting-module-not-found-error-can-t-resolve-fs-in-in-next-js/README.md

+# 🐞 Troubleshooting "Module not found: Error: Can't resolve 'fs' in ..." in Next.js

 This document addresses a common error encountered when developing Next.js applications:  "Module not found: Error: Can't resolve 'fs' in ...".
 This usually happens when attempting to use Node.js modules that directly interact with the file system (like `fs`, `path`, etc.) within the client-side (browser) portion of your application.
 Next.js uses server-side rendering (SSR) and the browser environment doesn't have access to the same Node.js modules available on the server.